 A: No, savings bonds must be purchased through the Treasury Direct website.
 However, we do cash savings bonds at any of our four branch locations.

-A: A spouse, joint owner, beneficiary and/or any other individual must notify the credit union by visiting any one of our branch offices or contacting our Call Center at 312-726-8814.
+A: A spouse, joint owner, beneficiary and/or any other individual must notify the credit union by visiting any one of our branch offices or contact us.
 An original death certificate, full trust agreement (if account is in trust) and/or small estate affidavit (if applicable) is required.